RAF Talbenny: RAF Coastal Command (1942-1943)

 Shortly after RAF Talbenny opened, No. 311 Squadron, a Czech bomber squadron, arrived in June 1942.
 Operating with Vickers Wellington IC aircraft, it remained for around a year and saw action undertaking anti-submarine duties and shipping strikes, along the Western Approaches and in the Bay of Biscay, along with 304 Squadron (Polish) from RAF Dale, which supported the anti-submarine patrols in the Bay of Biscay.

 In July 1942, No. 311 Squadron damaged two U-boats with Squadron Leader J. Stransky, flying Vickers Wellington DC664 'A', attacking German submarine U-106 in particular.
 However, in August, Pilot Officer Nyvlt, in Vickers Wellington HF922 'H', attacked and claimed German submarine U-578.
 During air encounters a Kriegsmarine (German Navy) Arado Ar 196 floatplane was shot down, unfortunately No. 311 Squadron lost an aircraft, during July.
-The Czech Deputy Prime Minister, the Czech Foreign Minister, Jan Masaryk and the Minister of National Defence, Sergěj Ingr, of the exiled Czech government visited RAF Talbenny in August 1942, to commemorate the second anniversary of No. 311 Sqn as a RAF Squadron.
+The Czech Deputy Prime Minister, the Czech Foreign Minister, Jan Masaryk and the Minister of National Defence, Sergěj Ingr, of the exiled Czech government visited RAF Talbenny in August 1942, to commemorate the second anniversary of No. 311 Sqn as an RAF Squadron.
 During August No. 311 Squadron RAF flew 104 sorties with seven U-boat attacks.
 In September, 101 sorties were completed with three U-boat encounters.
 The Commander-in-chief of RAF Coastal Command, Air Chief Marshal Sir Philip Joubert de la Ferté, congratulated both No. 311 Squadron and No. 304 Polish Bomber Squadron on their start to operating life within RAF Coastal Command.

 During the latter part of 1942 bad weather hindered the anti-submarine patrols, and during October both squadrons reported only a single attack, but the lack of encounters could also be attributed to many U-boats being moved towards north Africa following Operation Torch and the Allied invasion of French North Africa.
 There were no further U-boat sightings during November and December 1942.